 A lot!
 At Schenectady Center we pride ourselves on the active, vibrant lifestyles of our residents and on our dedicated activities team.
 Here you’ll find many amenities and activities, not to mention a wonderful group of new friends to spend your time with.
 Residents all enjoy the use of our rehabilitation gym with the latest equipment and the finest rehab staff.
 And our activities team publishes a weekly calendar with organized activities taking place every day, throughout the day.
 In fact, there’s so much to do that very few residents find themselves able to take advantage of all we offer.
 In addition, we encourage every resident to pursue his or her own hobbies.
 We have puzzlers, painters, musicians, bakers, writers and more living here.
 Some of our residents have started informal clubs in support of their personal passions and encouraged other to join in the fun.
 Think of your time here as an opportunity to broaden your horizons and discover exciting new pursuits.

-Within our facilities, rehabilitation and therapy are only provided to resident patients.
-However, our social work department can assist you with arrangements for home care, medical supplies and any other post-release requirements you may have.
+Within our facility, we offer outpatient rehabilitation and therapy services.
+Our social work department can assist you with arrangements for home care, medical supplies and any other post-release requirements you may have.